ensaiGPT17/EnsaiGPT/README.md

 - **Deletion**
   - Delete individual conversations or all conversations at once to manage storage and privacy.
-  - You can also delete your account.
+  - Users can also delete their account.

 ---